BAS is an organisation specialising in benefit and low income issues.

 What we do:

 BAS provides information, support, advice and advocacy to those on a benefit or a low income.
-We provide this support where issues arise mostly with W&I but can also provide support for organisations such as Studylink and limited support with ACC.
-We also are able to assist clients in/from domestic violence situations.
+We provide this support where issues arise with Work and Income.
+We can also provide some limited support for other organisations such as Studylink and ACC.
 Our assistance can include dealing with Benefit Reviews, Appeals and Fraud investigations.

 Who we are:

-Our workers have a wide amount of knowledge of the welfare system and can apply this promptly and efficiently for the benefit of our clients.
+Our staff come from a variety of different backgrounds and have a wide amount of knowledge of the welfare system and can apply this promptly and efficiently for the benefit of our clients.

 Who we help:

-Apart from general entitlements, many people are unaware of their rights in the system, e.g. how to challenge a decision or how you should be treated.
+Apart from general entitlements, many people are unaware of their rights in the system, such as how to challenge a decision or how you should be treated.
 Not only can we help you know what your rights are, but can help you ensure you get the treatment you deserve.

 If you are having problems with W&I and don’t know who to turn to, ASK BAS